 From smartphones to driverless cars, doors to endless possibilities have been opened through technology.
-It is no surprise then, why this era quipped as the ‘Technological Era.’
+It is no surprise then why this era was dubbed the ‘Technological Era.’
 But of course, being in the Technological Era presents its fair share of challenges and fears.

 Amongst the 10 countries surveyed, most agreed that automation would transform our workplace by 2065.

 Whether it was an emerging or advanced economy, more than half of the respondents expressed fears of getting displaced.
 This sentiment was more vigorous in countries like Greece (52%), South Africa (45%), and Argentina (40%).
 Workers in those countries strongly believed that they would get displaced due to automation sooner or later.

 Meanwhile, an even higher proportion of respondents were convinced that automation would bring about more pitfalls than workers’ opportunities.
 Examples of some pitfalls are as follows:

 - Ordinary people will have an increasingly more challenging time finding jobs.

 - There will be an expansion of the inequality gap between the rich and poor.